 For purposes of testing impairment of long-lived assets at May 31, 2008, the Company determined whether the carrying amount of its long-lived assets was recoverable by comparing the carrying amount to the sum of the undiscounted cash flows expected to result from the use and eventual disposition of the assets.
 If the carrying value of the assets exceeded the expected cash flows, the Company estimated the fair value of these assets to determine whether an impairment existed.
 The Company grouped its aircraft by fleet type to perform this evaluation and used data and assumptions through May 31, 2008.
 The estimated undiscounted cash flows were dependent on a number of critical management assumptions including estimates of future capacity, passenger yield, traffic, operating costs (including fuel prices) and other relevant assumptions.
 If estimates of fair value were required, fair value was estimated using the market approach.
 Asset appraisals, published aircraft pricing guides and recent transactions for similar aircraft were considered by the Company in its market value determination.
 As of May 31, 2008, based on the results of these tests, the Company determined that an impairment of \$36 million existed which was attributable to the Company's fleet of owned B737 aircraft and related spare parts.
 As described in "-Three Year Period Ended December 31, 2008-Overview" above, the Company is retiring its entire B737 fleet earlier than originally planned.
-The Company recorded an additional \$2 million of impairment for other assets in the second quarter of 2008.
-Subsequently in the fourth quarter of 2008, the Company determined it was necessary to perform an impairment test of certain of its operating fleet due to changes in market conditions for aircraft which indicated a potential impairment of value.
+The Company recorded an additional \$2 million of impairment test of certain of its operating fleet due to changes in market conditions for aircraft which indicated a potential impairment of value.
 This impairment analysis resulted in an additional fourth quarter impairment charge of \$107 million related to the Company's B737 fleet.
-This additional impairment charge was due to changes in market conditions and other impairment.
+This additional impairment charge was due to changes in market conditions, including but not limited to the cancellation of multiple letters of intent that the Company had to sell B737 aircraft, that occurred since the impairment testing pe impairment.
 The Company determined that these aircraft deposits were completely impaired and recorded an impairment charge to write-off their full carrying value and \$14 million of related capitalized interest.
 The Company believes that it is highly unlikely that it will take these future aircraft deliveries and will therefore be required to forfeit the \$91 million of deposits, which are not transferable.